Skip to content

 MySQL {installation directory}/mysql/ Most of the data generated during UI operations, including but not limited to:

-3. Operation records, script execution records, import/export records, etc.
+3. Operation records, Script execution records, import and export records, etc.

 Redis {installation directory}/redis/ Mainly used for caching and queues, including but not limited to: